What is histrionic personality disorder?

 Approximately, there is about 1.8 percent of people having histrionic.
 The occurrence is more prevalent among females than in males.
 However, the difference between genders is not significant.

 Norms for interpersonal relationships, emotional expressiveness may be varied among cultures, genders, and even cross ages.
-Thus, before labeling a person with histrionic personality disorder, one should determine first whether or not a person is impaired or distressed.
+Thus, before labeling a person with a histrionic personality disorder, one should determine first whether or not a person is impaired or distressed.

 Causes of histrionic personality disorder